Oxford Historical Society publications

 Subscribers wishing to purchase back volumes still in print should contact the Secretary to ensure they benefit from the special subscriber's discount.
 (This includes p&p!)

 Members of the public are very welcome to purchase any Society volume still in print directly from Boydell & Brewer.

 ***A word of warning.
 There are a number of internet booksellers selling early Society volumes.
 Please consider carefully if what is being offered is a print on demand reprint: these are done without the Society's involvement - without our control over the quality of the digitization.
 Where the volume is out of print, the Society is adding a link to the source of free and quality download is available such as the Internet Archive which also offers a variety of download options.

-The most recent Society volume was published in 2019, and distributed to all Society subscribers for the years 2015/2016.
+The most recent Society volume was published in 2023, and will be distributed to all Society subscribers for the years 2017/2018.

-The Oxford Historical Society is grateful to the President and Fellows of Corpus Christi College for a subvention towards the cost of publication of this volume.
+The Oxford Historical Society is grateful to the Greening Lamborn Trust for a subvention towards the cost of publication of this volume.